ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 These instructions are a continuation of the [Super Tenant instructions](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#enable_st), which must be completed first.

+While Activity Tracker is white-listed, you must be added to the white list by submitting an issue [here](https://github.ibm.com/activity-tracker/customer-issues/issues/new?template=logdna_whitelist.md).
+Do this before beginning these instructions.

 An IBM service must complete the following steps to begin using Activity Tracker (AT).

 1. [Provision an Activity Tracker Sender](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-AT.html#provision)